 - It used to be that if a Papal Conclave took too long to decide on a new Pope, Cardinal-Electors would be put on a diet of bread and water until the white smoke blew.
 This regulation is still technically on the books, but no conclave has dragged on long enough to trigger that provision in a very long time.

 - This is somewhat surprising, as past elections have dragged on well after food actually was denied.
-The longest-ever conclave, November 1268-September 1271 (that's right, it took them almost three whole years) was only ended after the people of Viterbo (where the election was held) decided to remove the roof of the palace where the cardinals were meeting.
+The longest-ever election, November 1268-September 1271 (that's right, it took them almost three whole years) was only ended after the people of Viterbo (where the election was held) decided to remove the roof of the palace where the cardinals were meeting.
 The Pope elected as a result decided that in the future, papal elections would be held as "conclaves"—i.e. in near-total isolation behind locked doors—and that food would begin to be restricted starting on the fourth day of the conclave.